karthikjayd/karthikjayd.github.io/teach.md

 <p align="center">
     <img src="{{ site.baseurl }}/assets/images/JNV.png" alt="Image: Karthik at JNV Bangalore" style="width:600px;">
     <!-- add caption to image -->
-    <br><em>Demonstrating how human body is a conductor of electricity, by passing a feeble electric current through my body, using the Science kit <a href="https://www.expeyes.in/">Expeyes</a> during my internship at JNV Bangalore.</em>
+    <br><em>Demonstrating how human body is a conductor of electricity, by passing a feeble electric current through my body, using the Python-based Science kit <a href="https://www.expeyes.in/">Expeyes</a> during my internship at JNV Bangalore.</em>
 </p>

 ---